sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 define an array of **enumOptions** for the attribute.
 This allows the listing editing wizard to show the options when your user creates the listing, and it also provides the options for the search filters.

+If your marketplace uses multiple listing types, you can optionally define an attribute **includeForListingTypes**.
+This attribute is an array of the listing types that should have this field.
+If this attribute is not set, then the field is included in all listing types.

 ### Configuring the listing detail editing page